XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 |-----------|------------|
 |`lsfAccepted`|`0x00010000`|

-`lsfAccepted` is on if the subject of the credential has accepted the credential.
-If it is off, the issuer has the reserve burden; if it is on, the burden moves to the subject.
+The `lsfAccepted` flag represents whether the subject of the credential has accepted the credential.
+If this flag is disabled, the issuer is responsible for this ledger entry's reserve; if the flag is enabled, the subject of the credential is responsible for the reserve instead.
+This flag is disabled by default, but is enabled as the result of a successful `CredentialAccept` transaction, or if the secondary signing flow is used to create the credential.

+A credential should not be considered "valid" until it has been accepted.

 #### 2.1.3. `CredentialType`

 This value is similar to the NFT `Taxon` value, where the value's meaning will be decided by the issuer.
 It may be the same as a claim in a VC, but could also represent a subset of such a claim.

-It has a maximum length of 256 bytes.
+It has a maximum length of 256 bytes, and cannot be an empty string.

 ### 2.2.
 Account Deletion